MrCooksIT/it-gateway/digital-technology/grade8/index.md

 Throughout the year, you'll complete various projects to demonstrate your learning:

-- **Digital Citizenship Portfolio**: Showcase your understanding of online responsibility
+- **Computer Fundamentals Portfolio**: Show your understanding of computing concepts
-- **Computer Basics Presentation**: Explain how computers work
+- **Karel Programming Challenges**: Solve increasingly complex problems with code
-- **Algorithm Challenge**: Create step-by-step solutions to problems
+- **Algorithm Design Projects**: Create step-by-step solutions to real-world problems
-- **Digital Creation Showcase**: Demonstrate your technical skills

 ---

 ## Preparing for Grade 9

-The skills you learn in Grade 8 will prepare you for more advanced topics in Grade 9, including:
+The skills you learn in Grade 8 will prepare you for Grade 9 topics including:
+- **Digital Citizenship**: Online safety and digital ethics
-- More complex programming concepts
+- **Advanced Programming**: More complex coding concepts
+- **System Design**: Understanding how technology systems work together
-- Advanced digital creation techniques
+- **Data and Information**: Working with digital information
-- Deeper understanding of computer systems
-- Introduction to databases and networks

-*Ready to start your digital technology journey?
-Explore the modules above to begin learning!*
+*Ready to start your computing journey?
+Begin with Module 1 to understand what computing is all about!*